 - Information about the neighborhood and surrounding attractions

-Tip: If you’re unsure of the best way to advertise your property, consider hiring a Baltimore rental property management team to handle advertising and other unwanted duties for you.
+Tip: If you need help with the best way to advertise your property, consider hiring a Baltimore rental property management team to handle advertising and other unwanted duties.

-A property with lots of curb appeal will appeal to potential renters from the first glance.
+A property with lots of curb appeal will appeal to potential renters at first glance.
 So, regardless of how you’re advertising your property, you’ll need to clean up the exterior to attract a high-paying tenant.
 That means that you should:

 - Mow the lawn.